KrisDA-1/SPSS.Weather-driven-Consumption/README.md

 # 🗒️ SPSS.Weather-driven-Consumption

-Exploring the relationship between weather patterns and energy consumption/production.
+Exploring the relationship between weather patterns and energy consumption/production using SPSS.

 ## ✨ Features
 -Dataset and Data Preparation 🆕<br/>